Unless otherwise noted, all content and photos are © 2010-2021 Monumental Thoughts.

 Tag Archives: Mount Vernon

-After beating the British and serving two terms as our president that included putting down the Whiskey Rebellion, George Washington retired to his home Mount Vernon — to make whiskey.
-In fact, Washington was the nation’s biggest whiskey maker the … Continue reading
+(Reprinting one of our favorites) After beating the British and serving two terms as our president that included putting down the Whiskey Rebellion, George Washington retired to his home Mount Vernon — to make whiskey.
+In fact, Washington was the … Continue reading

 There’s a marker just a few yards left to the entrance into Mount Vernon that is often overlooked but a pretty cool remembrance of history.
 George Washington wasn’t allowed by the Continental Congress to promote Revolutionary War soldiers based on … Continue reading